JordiCorbilla/table.lib/README.md

 ## Dynamic Fields

-If the List contains another collection of <strings>, the library is able to scan those and build the resultant dataset giving them a column name called `DynamicX`:
+If the List contains another collection of <strings>, the library is able to scan those and build the resultant dataset giving them a column name called `DynamicN`:

 ```c#
 var test = new List<IEnumerable<string>>